moderntribe/square1-global-docker/README.md

-  global:status        Shows all running docker containers global:stop          Stops the SquareOne global docker container global:stop-all      Stops ALL running docker containers on your system
+  global:status        Shows all running docker containers global:stop          Stops the SquareOne global docker container global:stop-all      Stops ALL running docker containers on your system self self:update          [update] Updates SquareOne Global Docker to the latest version. self:update-check    Check if there is an updated phar to self update
 ```

 ### Configuration